 Furthermore, adult turtles will exchange their positions during stacking on different days.
 So, a particular turtle won’t stay at the bottom always.

 Hence, it is perhaps safe to say that five to six turtles stacking won’t hurt the one at the bottom.
-It would still be fine and enjoying the basking time.
+It would still be fine and enjoy the basking time.

 Also, since turtles will not stay in a fixed position for stacking, they all will receive sufficient UVB rays and warmth in turn.
 Hence, there’s no possibility of a shortage of UVB rays and heat due to your pet turtles’ stacking practices.